Noor Mohammed Charlie: Family and death

 Noor Mohammed Charlie had six sons and six daughters.
 He returned to Pakistan from US and died on 30 June 1983 in Karachi, Sindh, Pakistan.
 His one son was a renowned film and TV actor, Latif Charlie, who died on 19 July 2011 at the age of 75.
-Noor Mohammed's grandson (Latif Charlie's Son) is Yawar Charlie, who was a former actor having acted in TV episodes of JAG and General Hospital and now specialises in West Hollywood CA Homes and Property Listings.
-His gay wedding made headlines in South Asia Another grandson, through Latif Charlie, is RJ Dino Ali.

-his other grandson through another son, Noorarash Charlie, is a designer/theater actor based in Tehran.
+Noor Mohammed's grandson through Latif Charlie is Yawar Charlie, who was a former actor having acted in TV episodes of JAG and General Hospital and now specialises in West Hollywood CA Homes and Property Listings.
+His gay wedding made headlines in South Asia Another grandson, again through Latif Charlie, is RJ Dino Ali.
+His other grandson through another son, Noorarash Charlie, is a designer/theater actor based in Tehran.

 Influences

 Chandulal Shah, the owner of Ranjit Film Company stated in one of his interviews that Charlie "ruled the roost" among comedians.
 According to film historian Harish Raghuvanshi as quoted in Times of India, "Noor Mohammed developed a style of comedy of his own, which influenced great comedians like Johnny Walker and Mehmood."
 Abrar Alvi mentions that Johnny Walker was a "great admirer" of Charlie and copied his body style and "mannerisms".

 He was the first comedian to have songs picturised on him.
 His "Palat Tera Dhyan Kidhar Hai", under the music direction of Naushad and with lyrics by Arshad Gujarati remains popular with copies in later films.
 His other popular song was "Zindagi Hai Fareb Fareb Se Nibhaaye Jaa" from Chand Tara (1945).
 This trend of a singing comedian was later picked up by Johnny Walker and Mehmood.
 His film Barrister's Wife (1935) had the first filmi qawwali picturised on him to appear in Indian Cinema, "Nazariya Taane Hai Teer Kaman", composed by Rewashankar, and "Banne Khan", with lyrics by Pandit Narayan Prasad Betaab.